jupyter/jupyter.github.io/README.md

 Here's an image of this box on a GitHub PR page:

 ![Netlify Preview Button](.github/images/netlify-preview.png)

+## Build the site locally

+See the sections below for a few ways to build the site locally.

+The site is built with Jekyll, see [the Jekyll website](https://jekyllrb.com/) for how to customize the build process.

 ### Build the site automatically with `nox`